 - 2 ounces semi sweet chocolate , chopped (56 grams)

 - Preheat oven to 425 degrees Fahrenheit.
-Generously spray 6 unit donut pan with baking spray and lay to one side.
+Generously grease a 6-unit non-stick donut pan with baking spray and lay to one side.

 - Distribute mixture into prepared donut pan.
 You can pipe mixture in or spoon.
 Tap pan down on hard surface to settle batter.
-Bake for 7 to 8 minutes or until wooden skewer comes out clean when inserted (check on at the 7 minute mark).
+Bake for 7 to 8 minutes or until wooden skewer comes out clean of wet batter when inserted into the donuts (check on at the 7 minute mark).
 Let cool in pan for about 10 minutes before gently removing and cooling completely on wire rack before glazing.

 - Dip cooled donuts in ganache and place on wire rack.
 Decorate with candy sprinkles.
-Best enjoyed same day.
+Enjoy!

 - Heat cream in a small, heavy bottomed pot on medium low heat.
 Don't boil.

-- Place chopped chocolate in a bowl and pour hot cream over top.
+- Place chopped chocolate into a heat-safe bowl and pour hot cream over top.

 - Let sit 2 to 3 minutes.

 - Then, stir to incorporate ingredients, until smooth.
 Allow to cool 5 to 10 minutes before using.